Ahmed-Maher77/iti-market__online-shop/README.md

-# Online Shopping Web Application (collaborative project)
+# ITI Market - Online Shopping Web Application
 This project is an Online Shopping Web Application, designed to provide a seamless shopping experience.
 The application allows users to browse products, add them to a cart, and proceed to checkout with ease.
 The platform is built with scalability and performance in mind, ensuring a user-friendly interface and smooth navigation across devices.

 ---